Naruita/time-tabler/README.md

 - A notification service 15 minutes prior to your class beginning.
 - Starting up all the websites (applications might come later) a few minutes prior to the class starting.

+## License
+Time Tabler is licensed under MIT.
+Read the LICENSE file for more information.

 ---
 ###### Pretty much it.